flashboss/cities-generator/README.md

 ## Geonames registration

 If you use GEONAMES or EXTRAGEONAMES, you use a default username.
 In the long run this default username may be inactive, so you will need a new username to specify in the configuration field seen above.
 To get the new username you must register through the site: <https://www.geonames.org/login>

+## OpenStreetMap provider

+The OPENSTREETMAP provider uses the Overpass API to retrieve administrative boundaries (regions, provinces, and municipalities) from OpenStreetMap data.
+This provider:

+- **Works for all countries** supported by OpenStreetMap
+- **Includes 3 levels**: Regions (level 0), Provinces/Cities (level 1), and Municipalities (level 2)
+- **Supports multiple languages** for location names
+- **For Italy**: Use EXTRA_OPENSTREETMAP to get macroregions (level 0) grouping regions by geographical area, or OPENSTREETMAP for standard regions

+**Note**: OpenStreetMap queries may take longer than other providers due to the number of API calls required (approximately 1 + number of regions + number of provinces queries per country).

 ## REST Service